 As a word of warning to any who are fairly new to the MMO realm, Flyff doesn’t have an official, holding your hand the entire time tutorial.
 At least not in the vein of what the other popular MMO’s offer when you first start playing the games.
 This isn’t to say that this is a drawback as there are still helpful hints and tips that pop up during the start of the game (you can turn these off if you’re a more advanced player, of course), but it’s worth knowing about if you are indeed relatively new to playing massively multiplayer online RPG’s.

-As stated earlier, Flyff’s gameplay, combat and overall theme focuses heavily on flight.
+As stated earlier in the Flyff review, the gameplay, combat and overall theme focuses heavily on flight.
 And just as there is a wide array of different classes and types of characters to choose from, there is also a massively wide array of different ways you can choose to fly through the game world.
 Whether it’s the traditional flying broom or something a bit more wacky and customized like a flying skateboard, the character you create is further customized by which of the many methods you choose to fly throughout the world.

 And boy is it a blast to fly around the world in Flyff.
 Since the combat is often integrated into the flying throughout the game, it’s absolutely imperative that you get a feel for flying as soon and as early as possible.
 And the thrill and sheer entertainment value of flying anywhere you want simply cannot be expressed in words.
 Never before has a game – at least in my opinion – captured the sheer thrill and excitement of flying over vast spaces on something as simple as a broom.
 You truly do feel as if you’re flying all around on your flying vehicle/object of choice.
 As such though, if you’re the squeamish type and/or tend to get sick on amusement park rides that go round and round and jounce you this way and that, you may become a bit queasy in Flyff.